gnuarmeclipse/gnuarmeclipse.github.io-source/pages/plugins/install.md

 It is recommended that you install the plug-ins after installing the [toolchain]({{ site.baseurl }}/toolchain/install), the [build tools]({{ site.baseurl }}/windows-build-tools/install/) (on Windows), and the [debugging binaries]({{ site.baseurl }}/debug/install/).

+> Important notes:
+> - if you use the Oracle JDK, starting with mid January, attempts to install from SourceForge [fail with handshake_error]({{ site.baseurl }}/blog/2017/01/29/plugins-install-issue/);
+> - if you are behind a firewall, older Java virtual machines [fail to connect to SourceForge]({{ site.baseurl }}/blog/2016/12/02/plugins-install-issue/).

 ## Prerequisites

 Since these are Eclipse plug-ins, they obviously require a functional Eclipse CDT, which requires Java.